-Ann Shropshire and Marjorie
+Ann Shropshire (later Ann Frank) and Marjorie Allen

 1970 The first Traction Engine Rally and Steam Fair, brilliantly organised by Sid Gilmore.
 Note we had just one hangar.
 The HB on the roof was painted by Geoff Birch and Keith Nurcombe (what a waste of time that was!)

 Note the signal pattern laid out on the lawn to the right of the hangar as a turning-point marker.
-(There must have been a gliding competition in progress - not necessarily at Hus bos - while the traction engine rally was in progress).
+(There must have been a gliding competition in progress - not necessarily at Hus Bos - while the traction engine rally was in progress).